A Nightmare on Elm Street 5: The Dream Child

 A Nightmare on Elm Street 5: The Dream Child (stylized on-screen as A Nightmare on Elm Street: The Dream Child) is a 1989 American gothic slasher film directed by Stephen Hopkins and written by Leslie Bohem.
 It is the fifth installment in the A Nightmare on Elm Street franchise, and stars Lisa Wilcox, and Robert Englund as Freddy Krueger.
 The film follows Krueger, using a now pregnant Alice Johnson's baby's dreams to claim new victims.

-The film's general tone is much darker than that of the previous films.
+The general tone is much darker than that of the previous films.
 A blue filter lighting technique is used in most of the scenes.
 It is one of the final slasher films released in the 1980s.

-The Dream Child was released on August 11, 1989, and grossed $22.1 million on a budget of $8 million, a steep decline in box office receipts from Dream Warriors and The Dream Master, while still a box office success and the highest grossing slasher film of 1989.
-It received mostly negative reviews from critics.
+The Dream Child was released on August 11, 1989, and grossed $22.1 million on a budget of $8 million, a steep decline in box office receipts from Dream Warriors and The Dream Master, though still a box office success and the highest-grossing slasher film of 1989.
+It received mixed to negative reviews from critics.

 The film was followed by Freddy's Dead: The Final Nightmare (1991).

 Plot

-In June 1989, a year after the previous film, Alice and Dan have started dating and there is no sign of Freddy Krueger.
-One day, while taking a shower after having sex with Dan, she has a vision of herself dressed in a nun's habit with a name-tag saying Amanda Krueger at a strange asylum.
+In June 1989, a year after the previous film, Alice and Dan have started dating, and there are no signs of Freddy Krueger.
+One day, while taking a shower after having sex with Dan, Alice has a vision of herself dressed in a nun's habit with a name tag saying Amanda Krueger, at a strange asylum.
 She is attacked by patients at the hospital but wakes up.
-The next day, Alice is graduating from high school alongside her new friends Greta, an aspiring but reluctant supermodel, Mark, a comic book fan, and Yvonne, a hospital volunteer and swimmer.
+The next day, Alice is graduating from high school alongside her new friends: Greta, an aspiring but reluctant supermodel; Mark, a comic book fan; and Yvonne, a hospital volunteer and swimmer.
 Alice confides her nightmare to Dan, who tells her she is in control of her dreams.

 On her way to work, Alice finds herself back at the asylum, where she sees Amanda giving birth to a gruesomely deformed baby.
-Amanda tries to collect the baby before it escapes but it sneaks out of the operating room.
+Amanda tries to collect the baby before it escapes, but it sneaks out of the operating room.
 Alice follows the baby into the church where she defeated Freddy in the previous film.
 The baby finds Freddy's remains and quickly grows into an adult, hinting to Alice that he has found the key to coming back.
 Alarmed, she contacts Dan, who falls asleep en route to see her.
-Freddy attacks and electrocutes Dan, turning him into a frightful man/machine hybrid before veering him into oncoming traffic.
+Freddy attacks and electrocutes Dan, turning him into a frightful man/machine hybrid before sending him into oncoming traffic.
 Alice sees Dan's body come to life and taunt her before she faints.
 Waking in a hospital, she hears the news of Dan's death and that she is pregnant with his child.
-In the night, she is visited by a young boy named Jacob but the next day, Yvonne tells her there are no children on her floor, nor is there a children's ward.
+During the night, she is visited by a young boy named Jacob, but the next day, Yvonne tells her there are no children on her floor, nor is there a children's ward.